-Segment result represents the profit/(loss) of each segment without allocation of central administration costs and directors' salaries.
+Segment result represents the profit earned by each segment without allocation of central administration costs and directors' salaries.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.